 1 Low, best, and high estimates for fatalities, injuries and illnesses, and direct economic loss are the historical minimum, average, and maximum for each consequence type in the event set.
 Extremal events for one consequence type may but generally do not correspond to those for other consequence types.
 2 Low, average, and high reported "total affected" for hurricanes causing greater than \$100M in economic damage as recorded in the EM-DAT database during the time period 1970-2011.
-See Social Displacement section in this examinary sheet for details.
+See Social Disolectories testion in this summers wheat for datails.